Jaz-123/Enemy-AI-System/Tutorial.md

 Now just apply the script and change the values to your liking and make sure to put a gameobject in for a projectile.

-Now hit play and amke sure you have no errors.
+Now hit play and make sure you have no errors.